jeremywen/JW-Modules/README.md

 * The top section contains all the inputs.
 * The bottom sections contains all the outputs.
 * The colors of the inputs/outputs correspond to the ball colors.
+* Click in the dark area to lock/unlock the paddle.

 #### Inputs